 3. Get a Help

-If your child’s brain development is perfect but simply processes information slower, you can hire a tutor to help them with their homework.
+If your child’s brain development is perfect but processes information slower, you can hire a tutor to help them with their homework.

 4. Put Your Child in Charge